AnoniemeBeer/DevOpsWebScraperGui/README.md

     ReadOnlyCollection<IWebElement> columnNames = dataTable.FindElements(By.CssSelector("thead > tr > th"));
     ReadOnlyCollection<IWebElement> columnData = dataTable.FindElements(By.CssSelector("tbody > tr"));

+    // In this part of the code, the data form the table header is extracted from the page.
     List<string> headerList = new List<string>();
     foreach (IWebElement columnName in columnNames)
     {